Email Accessibility Guide

 • Link to more information https://accessibleweb.com/question-answer/animated-gifs-okay/

-• Alt Attributes
+• Alternative Text (Alt) Attributes

 • For those using assistive tech, alternative texts in your HTML code allow them to still understand your images even if they cannot see them.
 When a screen reader passes through an image, it will notify the user that they are over an image and read out a description of it.
 Therefore, always use an alternative text with your images or gifs that help a recipient understand your email content.